Mobility budget 2026

 Corporate mobility has been changing a lot over the past few years.
-Regulation has been passed to make it more green, sustainable and flexible.
+Regulation has been passed to make it more sustainable and flexible.
 One of those regulations was the mobility budget.
 Let's dive into it!

 And it gets even better: for employers, the mobility budget does not entail any additional cost compared to a company car.
-This is because the federal mobility budget is equal to the Total Cost of Ownership (TCO) of the company car of the employee.
+This is because the legal mobility budget is equal to the Total Cost of Ownership (TCO) of the company car of the employee.
 This means that all costs of the company car are added up to a budget.
-Switching to a federal mobility budget is hereby cost-neutral for the employer.
+Switching to a legal mobility budget is hereby cost-neutral for the employer.

 What is the total gross annual wage of the employee?